bonitasoft/bonita-doc/md/rta-mail-template.md

 Here, the out of office mail message has been validated and the way the mail server handle the out of office mail configuration for a given user depends on the mail server provider and will not be detailed here.
 It will use a connector that will send the appropriate information via an external API.

-# Form
+# Form for 'Check Email content' task

-In the **Execution > Form** pane, use the pencil :fa-pencil: icon to generate a default form from the contract.
+On 'Check Email content' task, in the **Execution > Form** pane, use the pencil :fa-pencil: icon to generate a default form from the contract.
 It will look like this:

 ![Out of office message - Check email content - form](images/rta-mail/rta-mail-template-ooom-check-mail-initial-form.png) <!--{.img-responsive}-->